Parished/cen4010-s2020-g02/Milestone Zero/readme.txt

 05/30 10:12 Template moved accordingly.
 We may create branches once we have figured out how to implement this template for our landing page.
 Source of template: https://startbootstrap.com/previews/heroic-features/

+05/31 02:21 Version 1.0.1 is now live!
+I edited the text for the template, commented out some nav buttons, and buttons.
+Added a welcome message and posted it on our lamp server.
+I will later on merge my about me with it.